centminmod/upcloud-terraform/readme.md

 **Notes:**

-1. looks like for AlmaLinux 9 and Rocky Linux 9, they are using `cloud-init` templates and need to have enabled otherwise, you'd get an error like:
+1. looks like for AlmaLinux 9 and Rocky Linux 9, they are using `cloud-init` templates and need to have Upcloud's Metadata enabled otherwise, you'd get an error like:

 ```
 ╷